Stratos Iordanoglou

-Efstratios Iordanoglou (alternate spellings: Stratos) (Greek: Στράτος Ιορδάνογλου; born November 4, 1997, in Maroussi, Greece) is a Greek basketball player for Ikaros Kallitheas (Men Division One).
+Efstratios Iordanoglou (alternate spellings: Stratos) (Greek: Στράτος Ιορδάνογλου; born November 4, 1997, in Maroussi, Greece) is a Greek basketball player for G.E Agion Anargyron (National League 2 Greece).
 He is a right-handed 1.88 m tall point guard.

 Professional career

 Iordanoglou began his career with Proodeftiki.
 In 2011, he moved to the Greek team: Ikaros Kallitheas.
 He has participated in Greek National Team΄s training camps during the 2012–2013 period.

 Greek National Championship 2013 (under 16)

 Stratos Iordanoglou was voted by the coaches of the participating teams as one of the best five players of the Greek National Championship 2013 (under 16).
 He was awarded by the Deputy Mayor for Education, Culture and Sport Mr Athanasios Karagiannis in the city of Grevena.

 Greek & Cyprus School Championship 2014

 Gold medal with Lampiri Lyceum in the Greek & Cyprus School Championship held in Patras and organized by the Ministry of Education & Religious Affairs.